 Teaching: I am course organiser for Ecological Measurement, a 3rd year undegraduate field course based in the Scottish Highlands.
 I also teach on the MSc course Ecosystem Function and Dynamics.

 I was a visiting scientist at the National Center for Atmospheric Research, Boulder, Colorado, from August 2012 - June 2013.

 In 2014 I received a Royal Society-Wolfson Merit Award, to support my research into "Tracing sources and sinks in the terrestrial carbon cycle under global change".

 You can watch my inaugural lecture, April 2012, entitled "Seeing the forest for the trees, a journey from Plant to Planet" here.

 You can listen to a podcast by myself and Shaun Quegan, from NERC's Planet Earth, entitled "Space Mission to measure biomass" here.

-(1) The response of the terrestrial Arctic to changes in climate.
-I lead a NERC Arctic Research Programme project CYCLOPS (2012-6), studying carbon cycling linkages of permafrost systems.
-I am joint PI on a NERC project (2010-12) modelling the response of the Arctic to changing climate.
-I led the ABACUS consortium, 2006-10.
-ABACUS was a NERC-funded project dedicated to research on Arctic Biosphere-Atmosphere Coupling at multiple Scales, part of International Polar Year.
+(5) The response of the terrestrial Arctic and Boreal regions to changes in climate.
+Our current research is on ecological protection of permafrost, and climate sensitivity of carbon cycling.
+I led a NERC Arctic Research Programme project CYCLOPS (2012-6), studying carbon cycling linkages of permafrost systems.
+I led the ABACU consortium, 2006-10, a NERC-funded project dedicated to research on Arctic Biosphere-Atmosphere Coupling at multiple Scales, part of International Polar Year.